UltraCart/rest_api_v2_sdk_javascript/docs/AffiliateApi.md

 var clickQuery = new UltraCartRestApiV2.AffiliateClickQuery(); // AffiliateClickQuery | Click query

 var opts = {
-  'limit': 10000, // Integer | The maximum number of records to return on this one API call.
-(Maximum 10000) 'offset': 0, // Integer | Pagination of the record set.
+  'limit': 10000, // Number | The maximum number of records to return on this one API call.
+(Maximum 10000) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 Only option is link.
 };